 The popularity of subscription boxes in recent years proves that small trinkets can make a huge difference in a consumer’s happiness.
 As Fast Company writer, Elizabeth Segran, writes, “The monthly subscription box is all about bringing back that element of discovery and surprise.”

 If you run an ecommerce business, send little coupons, stickers, or extras that can be packaged with orders on your Customer Appreciation Day.
-Swag ideas can run the gamut from:
+Swag packs can cover almost every occasion and industry and are the perfect way to say thanks.
+Here are just a few examples you could use:

 If you are selling software or digital products, you can still send an accompanying email with coupons or rebates, thanking customers and announcing Customer Appreciation Day!
 They will remember this gesture, and regard it as a genuine expression of client appreciation.